carpentries/docs.carpentries.org/source/handbooks/instructor_trainers.md

 ## Roles and Responsibilities

 Instructor Trainers teach Instructor Training events, host teaching demonstrations, and attend Instructor Trainer community meetings.
-To remain active, we ask that Instructor Trainers annually:
+To remain active, we ask that Instructor Trainers annually do all of the following:

-* teach 1 Instructor Training event, and
+* Teach 1 Instructor Training event.
-* host 2 teaching demos, and
+* Host 2 teaching demos.
-* attend 4 Instructor Trainer community meetings
+* Attend 4 Instructor Trainer community meetings.

 OR

-* equivalent engagement with curriculum, trainees, or the Instructor Trainer community, as approved by the Instructor Trainers Leadership
+* Equivalent engagement with curriculum, trainees, or the Instructor Trainer community, as approved by the Instructor Trainers Leadership.

 The estimated time investment for these activities is 25-30 hours per year, depending on preparation needs.